-Manage & Message Your Guardians - You can invite family, friends, or others to be your guardians, and communicate with them within the app as needed.
+Manage & Message Guardians - App users can invite family, friends, or others to be guardians and can communicate with them within the app as needed.

-Easy Emergency Communication - Call safety officials directly for help if you are in trouble through one-touch dialing and send text tips - including photos - if you see something suspicious.
+Easy Emergency Communication - Safety officials can be called directly for help through one-touch dialing, and text tips - including photos - can be sent if you see something suspicious is seen.

 Rave Guardian is not a substitute for calling the Department of Public Safety (202-319-5111) when on campus or the police (911) when off campus.
-Rave Guardian should not be your first choice for making an emergency assistance call.
+Rave Guardian should not be first choice for making an emergency assistance call.